-In spring and fall, birders’ minds turn to warblers as their migration brings them through our areas.
+In spring and fall, birders’ minds turn to warblers as migration brings them through our areas.
 But warblers can be tricky birds to identify.
-If you are pretty sure what you are seeing is a warbler but are having trouble narrowing it down, the Warbler Guide app will help you out.
+If you are pretty sure you are seeing is a warbler but are having trouble narrowing it down, the Warbler Guide app helps you out.
 This is an app you need to purchase and is for iOS devices only.

 You can also see other similar warblers, look at more information on ID’ing that particular warbler, check out their songs and calls, look at photos of the bird including different ages and sexes, and look at range maps.

 This is a clever app.
-Yes, it has a narrow focus of helping you identify warblers and so it is not going to replace a broader field guide app.
+Yes, it has a narrow focus to help you identify warblers.
+So it is not going to replace a broader field guide app.
 But if your focus is on just that, it’s a fun and helpful way to go.

 The Warbler Guide App Website Page: http://www.thewarblerguide.com/app

 (PS: Please forgive the less than ideal screen pictures in this post.
 I took them in quick and dirty fashion while outside on a spring day when pollen was coating everything!
 But hey, that’s birding for you!)

 Want to read more about birds?
 Subscribe at the bottom of the page.
 You’ll get an email whenever a new post goes up (and only then.
 Promise!)

 I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
 If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.